siddharth-stn/react-book/react_readme.md

   - core files index.html, styles.css, App.js and .gitignore
   - App.js is the root of react
   - make folder src/components, and src/utils
+  - inside components we will make the react functional components in .jsx file
+    - each of these files will be exported as a component and then imported and rendered in App.js

 - # index.html